junh1024/junh1024-Documents/Music/Atmos Music Mixing Notes.md

 This is a pop-orchestral ballad with drums, piano, strings, and strings.
 There's potentially a combination of real & fake violins.
 The piano part sounds like Chilly Gonzales - White Keys from his Solo Piano II album.

 There are some people that don't like the song/artist due to what was done on tiktok about it, but I don't know about that.
-From what I gather, Charlie puth also went on tiktok and basically made light switch in front of them and released it as a song.
+From what I gather, Charlie Puth also went on tiktok and basically made light switch in front of them and released it as a song.
 But it's more a run-of-the-mill pop-EDM song rather than an emotional song so it's less polarising.

 The stems also seemingly have DC offset and dither so reducing bitdepth doesn't really remove them.